dotnet/corefxlab/src/System.CommandLine/README.md

 * Should we provide an error handler?
 * Should we provide a help request handler?
 * Should we expose the response file hander?
+* Should we allow "empty" commands, so that the tool can support options without an command, like `git --version`?

 ## Syntax